k0sproject/k0s/docs/cli/k0s_install_controller.md

 ### Examples

 ```
 All default values of controller command will be passed to the service stub unless overriden.

 With controller subcommand you can setup a single node cluster by running:

-	k0s install controller --enable-worker
+	sudo k0s install controller --enable-worker

 ```

 ### Options